Guárico, Venezuela: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Take care to get the necessary type.
-A lot of adapters currently sold are simply plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. It's important that you get the right type.
+The vast majority of adapters for sale now are simply plug changers and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be sufficient for most places.

 Luggage scale to avoid fees